-Use this online calculator to calculate the coefficient of variation (CV, RSD) of continuous data or binomial (rate, proportion) data.
+Use this CV calculator to calculate the coefficient of variation (CV, RSD) of continuous data or binomial (rate, proportion) data.

 Using the coefficient of variation calculator

-Start by selecting if you are going to enter summary data: standard deviation and mean / proportion, or if you prefer to enter raw data.
+Begin by selecting if you are going to enter summary data: standard deviation and mean / proportion, or if you prefer to enter raw data.
 If entering raw data you need to choose between continuous data, which you can enter manually or copy/paste from a spreadsheet, and proportions data for which you only need to know the proportion / rate, or the number of events and the total population.
-It is often used as a measure for economic inequality, although there is some criticism to its utilization in such a manner 1.

-Once these are entered, just press "Calculate" and our coefficient of variation calculator will do the rest.
+Once these are entered, just press "Calculate" and our calculator will do the rest.

 What is coefficient of variation